qiaohuang/qiaohuang.github.io/blog/_posts/2021-05-04-introduction-to-git.md

 - `git remote` — list the names of its remotes, `git remote -v` ("v" for "verbose") show the remote's URLs
 - `git remote add remote-name URL` — add more remotes
 - `git remote rm remote-name` — remove existing ones
-- `git pull remote branch` — get everything in `branch` in the remote repository identified by `remote` and merges it into the current branch of your local repository
+- `git pull remote branch` — get everything in `branch` in the remote repository identified by `remote` and merges it into the current branch of your local repository, `git pull` is a combination of `git fetch` and `git merge`
 - `git push remote-name branch-name` — push the changes you have made locally into a remote repository

 ## Useful links